Friends Executive Board

 Dr. Brooks, a member of the Membership Committee, is a retired Eastern Kentucky University faculty member, having served as Chair of Foreign Languages & Humanities for nearly 30 years.
 She also taught English in Nagasaki, Japan and at Virginia Intermont College.
 Brooks graduated from Duke University with a Master’s Degree and proceeded to complete her Ph.D. at Florida State University.
 She is a member of First United Methodist Church, Girls Raised in the South (G.R.I.T.S.), as well as the Kentucky Retired Teachers Association.
 She lives in Richmond with her Maltese named Maggie, and loves being God-grandmother to two Chinese-American children.

-Davidson, a member of the Membership Committee, is a retired educator of elementary, high school and college students.
-She graduated with a Master’s Degree from the University of Tennessee and has attended both Eastern Kentucky University and University of Kentucky to complete additional graduate work.
-Davidson is actively involved in the community; she is President and Treasurer of the Richmond Garden Club and a longtime member of the Richmond Area Arts Council Board, among other affiliations.
+Davidson serves on the Membership Committee.
+She is a retired educator of elementary, high school and college students.
+She received a B.S. and M.S. from The University of Tennessee, a Rank 1 in Education from Eastern Kentucky University and did additional graduate work at University of Kentucky.
+She is actively involved in the community as a member of Philanthropic Educational Organization (P.E.O.) and Daughters of the American Revolution (D.A.R.).
+She also serves on The Arlington Club board and has served on the boards of the Richmond Area Arts Council and Parks and Recreation in the past.
+She is past President of Richmond Garden Club and The Cecilian Music Club.
 In 2004, she won the Chamber of Commerce’s Community Service Award.
+She is also a graduate of Leadership Madison County.
 She and her husband, Dr. John Edwin Davidson, live in Richmond.
-They have two adult children, Mark and Amy, and one grandson, Hunter.
+The Davidsons have two adult children, Mark and Amy, and one grandson, Hunter.

 Dr. Jo Ann Ellingson